SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `betaTestingURL` (optional, string): The URL of the page where beta testers can register.
 * `feedbackURL` (mandatory, string): The URL of the feedback form.
+* `dataProtectionURL` (optional, string): The URL of the data protection information page.
 * `impressumURL` (optional, string): The URL of the impressum page.
 If none is provided, the corresponding menu entry will not be displayed.
 * `middlewareURL` (mandatory, string): The URL of the Play application middleware.
 * `playURL` (mandatory, string): The base URL of the Play portal, used when building sharing URLs.